Description

 Accessing the Leveling Mode

-1. You can access the self-levelling mode either from the settings of STICK or AUX channel.
+1. You can access the self-leveling mode either from the settings of STICK or AUX channel.

 2. When set to AUX Mode you must connect a spare channel usually CH5 or Ch6 and changing the Transmitter switch position will enable/disable Self-Levelling mode.